carmenbianca/protokolo/README.md

 ## Usage

+For full documentation and options, read the documentation at TODO.

+### Initial set-up

 To set up your project for use with Protokolo, run `protokolo init`.
 This will create a `CHANGELOG.md` file (if one did not already exist) and a directory structure under `changelog.d`.
 The directory structure uses the